-The life of an attorney can be very fulfilling; albeit not always an envious career path.
-Days – and endless nights – are filled with deadlines, creating legal documents, demanding clients, and paperwork.
-All that work can give Mount Everest a run for its money.
+The life of an attorney can be very fulfilling but it can have many difficult days, and nights filled with deadlines creating legal documents, demanding clients, and paperwork.
+All that work piling up can give Mount Everest a run for its money.
 It doesn’t help that mainstream media tends to portray attorneys as professionals with an army of legal secretaries or paralegals to help them fight cases.

 If you are a solo attorney or work as an associate for a small law firm, you know this could not be farther from the truth.
 The reality is, attorneys often work alone, and put in long hours.
 In some cases, the pursuit of meeting tight deadlines can affect the quality of the legal documents created.

 Unfortunately, creating a legal document that contains typographical, grammatical, or formatting issues can be determinantal to an attorney’s reputation.
 In extreme cases, can even cost him or her their license to practice law.

 In the interest of maintaining your reputation and track record of success as an attorney and legal document professional, here are common mistakes that you should be aware of:

 Typographical errors negatively impact the client’s’ perception of the attorney or legal document professional.
 It creates an impression of carelessness, reduces credibility, and can hurt the attorney’s or legal document professional’s reputation.
 Your clients will start to think, “If there are typos in my lawyers legal documents, what other mistakes are hurting my case?”

 Typographical errors can be often overlooked when creating legal documents.
 These mistakes can result in misleading or factually inaccurate information being filed with the court.
 This can be detrimental to a client’s case.
 Creating legal documents with such errors can be rejected by the court, and cause deadlines to be missed.
 It also costs the attorney or legal document professional more time and money to prepare and file an amendment just to fix the errors.